Top Cretan beaches

-Discover the top cretan beaches you must visit on Crete.
-Find brief info about these destinations on Crete, that you can easy access with your rented car.
+Discover the top Cretan beaches you must visit on Crete.
+Find brief info about these destinations on Crete, that you can easily access with your rented car.
 Starting to drive direct from the airport or you can pick it up from your hotel.

 Anissaras is located 25 km east of Heraklion and 1 km west of Hersonissos.
 The area of Anissaras is part of the unique stretch of Cretan coastline from Kokkini Hani to Malia.

 Analipsis is roughly 24 kilometres east of Heraklion, shortly after Gouves and before Anissaras.
 It is also known as Analipsis Hersonissou, as it is very close to the seaside resort of Hersonissos.